 In this article...

-2022 has brought in many new laws for the new year.
-This article will provide an overview of basic business entity laws types of business structures in Illinois and review what changes are in store for Illinois’ business in 2022.
+This article will provide an overview of basic business entity laws types of business structures in Illinois and review what changes are in store for Illinois’ business in 2023.
 Read on to get insight on what business type may be right for you.
 Our Illinois business law attorneys will walk you through a variety of business models that will fit any of your legal issues.

 This is the simplest form of conducting business in Illinois.
 There are no formal requirements to establish the business, and it is simple to terminate the business.